-The target identities for 3GPP HNB interception can be IMSI, MSISDN, IMEI, or ME Id.
+The target identities for 3GPP HNB interception can be IMSI, MSISDN (or E.164 number for optional Non-Local ID), IMEI, or ME Id.

 Use of the HNB ID or the CSG Identity as a target identity is FFS.

 In the case of location dependent interception the following network/national options exist: